the-expanse/SideQuestWiki/Installing-SideQuest-on-Chromebook.md

+Chromebooks are no longer supported directly but you can try the below and see if you can get running.

 In Chromebooks settings you will need to enable Linux support.
 This will install the terminal cmd line

  Then just go into Sidequest folder.